Skip to main content

 • Use SSD storage for PostgreSQL

-• Configure appropriate PostgreSQL memory settings
+• Tune PostgreSQL memory settings for your workload

-• Enable gzip compression in reverse proxy
+• Enable gzip compression in the reverse proxy

 Monitoring

-• Monitor PostgreSQL performance
+• Monitor PostgreSQL performance and replication lag if applicable

 • Track API response times